leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 +++
 This is a definitive guide to choosing route optimization software.

-In this new guide for 2020, you’ll find out everything you need to know about picking out the best tool for your company, including:
+In this new guide for 2020, you’ll find out everything you need to know about picking out the best route optimization software for your company, including:

 * [**What is route optimization software**](https://elogii.com/blog/what-is-route-optimization-and-why-you-need-it/) and what it’s for (in the first place);
 * How does route optimization work;